 - The Tubular Invader is also built with a durable and color-blocked rubber cupsole.

-- Secure fit can be achieved with the sneaker’s traditional lacing system that includes circular shoestrings.
+- Secure fit can be achieved with the sneaker’s traditional lacing system that includes circular shoestrings for a nice tie.

 - Option to customize the shoe is available for an uptick in the price.